daktak/gentoo/README.md

 Gentoo
 ======

-This gentoo overlay is largley meant to work along side the soehest overlay and contains ebuilds relating to maintaining a gentoo based xbmc htpc.
+This gentoo overlay is largley meant to work along side the nextoo overlay and contains ebuilds relating to maintaining a gentoo based kodi htpc.
+Some pidgin plugins are known to find there way in.

-Although I push updates to sabnzbd etc if I get impatient.
+Although I push updates if I get impatient.

     # layman -f -o https://raw.githubusercontent.com/daktak/gentoo/master/repositories.xml -a daktak